Johann Gustav Hermes

 Johann Gustav Hermes (20 June 1846 – 8 June 1912) was a German mathematician.
-Hermes is known for completion of a polygon with 65,537 sides.
+Hermes is known for constructing a polygon with 65,537 sides.

 Early life

 On 20 June 1846, Hermes was born in Königsberg, a former German city (presently Kaliningrad, Russia).
 Hermes was educated at the Kneiphöfischen Gymnasium.
 He undertook his Abitur (final examination) at the school in 1866.
 After completing his secondary education, he studied mathematics from 1866 to 1870, mostly in Königsberg.
 His studies were interrupted due to his participation in the Franco-Prussian War between 1870 and 1871.

 Education

-On 14 December 1872, Hermes complete his studies and earned a degree in mathematics.
+On 14 December 1872, Hermes completed his studies and earned a degree in mathematics.

 On 5 April 1879, Hermes received a doctorate degree and his dissertation was on the "Reduction of the problem of cyclotomy on linear equations (for prime numbers of the form 2m+1)" (German: "Zurückführung des Problems der Kreistheilung auf lineare Gleichungen (für Primzahlen von der Form 2m+1)").